Two-Timescale Transmission Design for Wireless Communication Systems Aided by Active RIS: System Model

 \section{System Model}

 We consider an uplink wireless communication system, where a single-antenna user transmits data information to an $M$-antenna BS via an $N$-element active RIS.
 The active RIS can be employed at the facade of buildings, which can provide a strong line-of-sight (LoS) component in wireless links.
 Hence, the Rician fading model is considered in the RIS-related channels.
 In addition, the channel between the user and the BS is assumed to be blocked by the obstacles.
 The uplink channel matrix between the active RIS and the BS is $\mathbf{H}_U\in \mathbb{C} ^{M\times N}$.
 The uplink channel vector between the user and the RIS is $\mathbf{g}_U\in \mathbb{C} ^{N\times 1}$.
+Specifically, $\mathbf{H}_U$ and $\mathbf{g}_U$ are following Rician fading distribution, where $\alpha_U$ and $\beta_U$ are the large-scale fading coefficients, $K_1$ and $K_2$ are the Rician factors, which are respectively defined as the power ratio of the LoS components and the NLoS components.
+The NLoS components $\widetilde{\mathbf{H}}_U$ and $\widetilde{\mathbf{g}}_U$ consist of independent and identical distribution (i.i.d.) entries, all of which follow the distribution of $\mathcal{CN}(0,1)$.
+The LoS components $\overline{\textbf{H}}_U$ and $\overline{\textbf{g}}_U$ apply the uniform squared planar array (USPA) model, which can be written as with where $X\in \left\{ M,N \right\}$, $0\leqslant x,y\leqslant \sqrt{X}-1$.
+The angles $\varphi _{r}^{a}$ and $\varphi _{r}^{e}$ are respectively the azimuth and elevation angles of arrival (A-AoA and E-AoA) at the RIS from the user, the angles $\phi _{r}^{a}$ and $\phi _{r}^{e}$ are the A-AoA and E-AoA at the RIS from the BS, while the angles $\varphi _{t}^{a}$ and $\varphi _{t}^{e}$ are respectively the azimuth and elevation angles of departure (A-AoD and E-AoD) from the RIS to the BS.
+The parameters $d$ and $\lambda$ are respectively the element spacing and the carrier wavelength, and we set $d=\frac{\lambda}{2}$ similar as \cite{8910627} to facilitate analysis.